top of page

 REV: You shan't be attending service?

-B: Southwell's charms cannot hold me forever - but I shall assist your living yet - Susan! take notes (paces).
-Firstly Becher - the women are your target audience, for they have aught left to them except religion - and bairns - once you subtract their neglectful, extramaritally questionable spouses (rubs dimpled chin) Secondly, you must attend to your ecclesiasticals - there are always pudding and mutton stains on your bib
+B: Southwell's charms cannot hold me forever, however, I shall assist your living yet - Susan! take notes (paces) Firstly Becher - the women are your target audience, for they have aught left to them except religion - and bairns - once you subtract their neglectful, extramaritally questionable spouses (rubs dimpled chin) Secondly, you must attend to your ecclesiasticals - there are always pudding and mutton stains on your bib

 CB: Susan will service - she is an excellent tubswoman - when you can keep her below stairs (glares)